-We’d all like to say yes to everything our child wants; however, this can teach them to expect to get their own way, and that they don’t need to work to achieve results.
+We’d all like to say yes to everything our child wants; however, this can teach them to believe money comes easily, has no limits, and that they don’t need to work for what they want.
 A lot can be said for parents who say no on occasion.
-Not only will this teach your child that they cannot always have their own way, but you can also use this to differentiate between wants and needs.
+Not only will this teach your child that they cannot always have their own way, but you can also use this as an opportunity to differentiate between wants and needs.
 For example, you might say “no” to a new video game, but “yes” to a new schoolbag.
 Teaching kids that necessities come before wants may also help with reducing impulsive purchases in the future.

-To be clear, being a good role model for your children doesn’t mean you can’t have fun.
-Instead, it’s about showing them the true value of money and how to use it wisely.
+To be clear, good money role modelling doesn’t mean you can never have fun.
+Instead, it’s about showing children the true value of money and how to use it wisely.